Strate/sigh-await-and-merge/README.markdown

 You can read more on https://github.com/sighjs/sigh/issues/32

-To get it work you can ask @ohjames to merge this PR: https://github.com/sighjs/sigh/pull/45

 ## Example

 `npm install --save-dev sigh-await-and-merge` then add something like this to your `sigh.js`: